assadnavi/assadnavi.github.io/_posts/2023-07-15-how-to-find-the-min-of-an-array.md

 As you can see in 5) we were able to rewrite the original problem statement 4) with a recursive definition of a smaller size.
 In recusion terminology, it is called the `induction step`.
 At runtime, to not apply the recursion indefinitively, we need to find a termination condition to our logic, which is called a `base case`.
 Our base case is when the array is of size 1, like our example in 2), the minimum value is its only value.

 Now lets write this logic in VBA.
-We create a function `min` which takes an array parameters and returns its minimum value.
-To make it generic, we have used the type variant so that we can have arrays of integer or decimal numbers.
+We create a function `min` which takes an array parameter as its input and returns a single value.
+To make it generic, we have used the type Variant so that we can use it with arrays of integer or decimal numbers.
 There are two helpers functions, `minVal` which returns the minimum between two numbers and `size` which returns the size of an array.
-With this design, it is the responsibility of the caller to pass initialized data of the correct types to this function.
+With this solution, it is the responsibility of the caller to verify that the input array parameter is a non-empty array with numerical items.

 ### Here is the VBA implementation
 {% highlight vb %}
 Function min(xs As Variant) As Variant
     If size(xs) = 1 Then    ' base case
         min = head(xs)
-    Else                    ' inducation step
+    Else                    ' induction step
         min = minVal(head(xs), min(tail(xs)))
     End If
 End Function